 If you want to shop for Taiwan snacks, Zhonghua Road has a few shops offering good options.
 We bought Taiwan Mochi and other goodies from some of the stores here.
 Check out the link below to read more about what we bought in Hualien.

-Must-Read: Things to buy in Taiwan Part 2
+MUST-READ: Things to buy in Taiwan Part 2

 Hualien Mochi

-Location of Zhonghua Road
+Location of Zhonghua Road in Hualien

 That’s all for rainy Day 2.
 Let’s see if Day 3 would turn out better as we would be visiting Taroko Gorge again!
 Stay tuned!
-If you like to get notified of my new posts, you can click the button below to subscribe, or connect with me through facebook or instagram.
-See you there!